HeliosLang/compiler/README.md

 Branch deferral is the expected behaviour for C-like languages.

-### Untyped Plutus-Light
-Plutus-Light is a typed language, and is internally converted into untyped Plutus-Light before final compilation into (untyped) Plutus-Core.

-Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core).

 ### Function expressions
 Plutus-Light supports anonymous function expression with the following syntax:
 ```go